palasthotel/blockX/README.md

 - template | template()
 - templateLock | templateLock()
 - category | category()

-- Styles (frontend and editor) and scripts can be enqueued.
+Styles (frontend and editor) and scripts can be enqueued as usual.

  ## Future